bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/Documentation.md

 Specific rail elements that are not already covered by other schemas are defined here:

 * different types of rails for ensuring guidance of moving for vehicles or other kinds of machineries.
-* specific elements used in the track sub-domain, e.g. sleeper, frog, derailer, etc..
+* specific elements used in the track sub-domain, e.g. sleeper, frog, derailer, etc.
 * spatial structrue types for breaking down railway projects.

 > HISTORY&nbsp; New schema in IFC4.3